BhumikaSasmal/Mini-RAG-System/outputs/week5_sample_outputs.md

 - Retrieval across multiple indexed documents
 - Grounded answers based on retrieved chunks
 - Use of Mock Mode is clarified.
-- Retrieved context can be checked in an expandable section.
+- Retrieved context and context used for answer can be checked in an expandable section.